LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ![actions shown for Loop 3.1 and newer versions](img/gh-actions-3.1.png){width="200"}
 {align="left"}

-Some items were deliberately set to be incorrect in the Secrets list.
+To generate the graphic below, some items were deliberately set to be incorrect in the Secrets list.
 Representative error messages are shown when running the validate secrets action.

 ![representative messages with deliberate errors when running validate secrets](img/gh-validate-secrets.png){width="800"}
 {align="center"}